Chamodya-ka/Edge_Device_Fabric_Defect_Detection/cuda_implementation/README.md

 ##### Division by 0
 Correlation feature calculation includes a step to divide by the σ^2 (standard deviation of the sub GLCM squared).
 For cases such as a monotone images, the GLCM will consist of mostly 0s.
 Actual reason not yet found, hence for now small value is added ```pow(stdd[(int) floorf(id/(gl*gl))] + 0.0000001,2); ```

+30.09
+##### Requested too many resources on Jetson-TX2
+The existing implmentation that is an extension to the GLCM calculating kernel will reduce the memory copy overheads (device to host to device not needed).
+Due to this reason the kernel becomes very long and resource extensive.
+Upon testing on the Jetson it threw a "Too many resources requested expection".
+To work around this issue I tried spliting the single kernel to two kernels at the expense of 2 extra data transfers between host and device.
+It did work as intended but it seems to take more time (significanlt time consumed by the feature extraction kernel).
+##### Too much time consumption by feature extraction kernel
+The feature extraction kernel was implemented to compute each feature serially.
+I thought that this could be the issue, hence implemented them to run concurrently  using streams.
+Results should some improvement but not sufficient.
+I will be looking at ways to optimize the feature extraction part before the mid-evaluations, and work on the ML part afterwards.
+##### RISK : a graylevel of 8 might not be sufficient.
+This decision was based on observation.
+The resulting GLCMs for (32x32 pixels of a real example) only consisted mainly of 2 quantized gray levels (like 6 and 7) this might cause for inaccuracy.
+I will make alterations to increase the number of gray levels to 16 or 32.
+Upon checking final results this can be decided on.
+##### Misleading exception
+Without proper degubbing tools, the CUDA runtime throws out the last expection that occurs.
+Due to this reason I spent almost 2 days to fix a bug caused by an indexing error.
+Using ```cud-memcheck``` any out of bounds exceptions can be located.